Uberspace/lab/source/wordpress.rst

 You will need to enter the following information:

-  * your blog URL: The URL for your blog.
-Since we don't allow HTTP, use HTTPS.
-For example: https://wordpress.uber.space
   * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL credentials_ by now.
 If you don't, start reading again at the top.
   * your WordPress database name: we suggest you use an additional_ database.
 For example: wordpress_wordpress